-Results of the OC Process
+Results of the QC Process

-Fannie Mae refers to any loans that may have missing loan file documents or otherwise do not fully conform to all applicable underwriting requirements for such loan as having "Loan File or Underwriting Errors".
+Fannie Mae refers to any loans that may have missing loan file documents or otherwise do not fully conform to all applicable underwriting requirements for such loan as having "Loan File or Underwriting Errors."
 Loan File or Underwriting Errors may be minor and insignificant to the performance of a loan or the value of the collateral securing the loan, or they may be significant.
-Fannie Mae refers to any Loan File or Underwriting Error or breach of a representation or warranty with respect to a loan that Fannie Mae determined to be significant enough to warrant issuing a repurchase, make-whole or other remedy request to the related loan seller or servicer and for which the related loan seller or servicer was unable to provide Fannie Mae with a sufficient rebuttal that warranted withdrawal of the repurchase request (or in the case of loans described in clauses (vii) and (viii) under "Summary of Terms-The Reference Pool-Reference Pool Removals", such errors or breaches that Fannie Mae determines would be significant enough to warrant issuing a repurchase request but for the circumstances specified in such clause (vii) or (viii), as applicable) as an "Eligibility Defect" and describe the portion of the random sample with Eligibility Defect Rate."
+Fannie Mae refers to any Loan File or Underwriting Error or breach of a representation or warranty with respect to a loan that Fannie Mae determined to be significant enough to warrant issuing a repurchase, make-whole or other remedy request and for which the responsible party was unable to provide Fannie Mae with a sufficient rebuttal that warranted withdrawal of the request (or in the case of loans described in clauses (vii) and (viii) under "Summary of Terms-The Reference Pool-Reference Pool Removals," such errors or breaches that Fannie Mae determines would be significant enough to warrant issuing a request but for the circumstances specified in such clause (vii) or (viii), as applicable) as an "Eligibility Defect" and describes the portion of the random sample with Eligibility Defects as the "Eligibility Defect Rate."
 The Eligibility Defect Rate does not necessarily indicate how well Fannie Mae's mortgage loans ultimately will perform.